Unity Pro Feature Image

 However, there are a couple of small differences.

-One of the most notable differences between the free Personal version and paid Unity subscriptions is the ability to customise, or completely remove the ‘made with Unity’ splash screen.
+For example, one of the most notable differences between the free Personal version and paid Unity subscriptions is the ability to customise, or completely remove the ‘made with Unity’ splash screen.

 How to remove the ‘made with Unity’ splash screen?